 Hifsah Ayub spent the summer of 2024 studying abroad in Cyprus.
 As a senior majoring in Environment, Economy, Development, and Sustainability, she received the Wolfe Study Abroad scholarship and additional funding from the Gary Sharpe Field School and Phi Kappa Phi.
 This support enabled her to participate in the Abroad in Cyprus: Gen Ed Themes Sustainability and Health and Well-Being program.
 During her four weeks in Cyprus, she took the course Geography of the European Union and the Challenges of Sustainability.

 It’s hard to choose just one favorite experience, so I’ll share a few that truly stood out.
-Visiting the capital city was incredible—not only for its vibrant cultural diversity and the many represented cultures, but also for the unique experience of seeing the Green Line divide (aka the United Nations Buffer Zone).
+Visiting the capital city of Lefkosia (Nicosia) was incredible—not only for its vibrant cultural diversity and the many represented cultures, but also for the unique experience of seeing the Green Line divide (aka the United Nations Buffer Zone).
 Learning about the history behind it in class, particularly in relation to the Turkish invasion, added so much depth to what we were seeing firsthand.
 It’s such a vibrant city, filled with character!
 Another highlight was visiting Linos Winery in Omodos.
 The views there were unlike anything I’d ever seen.
 Cyprus has such diverse landscapes, from beaches to mountains to dry plains, and each area offers its own beauty.
 So many days I found myself simply in awe of the beauty around me; the aesthetics of traveling to an island is definitely something to be appreciated.
 Lastly, the safari trip and hike in Avakas Gorge were unforgettable.
 I’m not usually one for hiking, but I loved this adventure, especially the off-roading jeep experience.
 This experience pushed me out of my comfort zone in the best way.
 Knowing I could do that—and enjoy it—makes me want to explore even more.

 Studying abroad has a way of fostering personal growth, and traveling solo gave me so many chances to learn about myself.
 Navigating flights and all the logistics on my own was a challenge, but getting through it made me feel much more confident.
 I found myself honing in on my passion for design, especially seeing how city design and architecture in Cyprus can influence human health, well-being, and even environmental harmony.
 In our classes, we explored a lot of history, like the significance of minarets across Europe, which led me to reflect on my own identity as a visibly Muslim woman and the impacts of colonialism on cultural spaces.
 Comparing American and Cypriot culture, too, was eye-opening—the relaxed, safe vibe of island life was such a contrast to the fast-paced American lifestyle.
 I wrote more about this on my website in my reflections!